Ippey/wp-scaffold-wpcept/README.md

 ## Install
 Installing this package requires WP-CLI v0.23.0 or greater.
 Update to the latest stable release with ```wp cli update```.
-Once you've done so, you can install this package with wp package install ```Ippey/wp-scaffold-wpcept```.
+Once you've done so, you can install this package with ```wp package install ippey/wp-scaffold-wpcept```.